 He did all the things players of his caliber do in high school.

 Chicago's Wrigley Field for the Under Armour All-American Game?
 Check.
 San Diego's Petco Park for the Perfect Game American Game?
 That too.
 Cleveland's Progressive Field for the High School All-Star Game?
 Sure, why not.

-Crews ultimately gave up first-round money and chose LSU because he wants to become a better player and win a national championship.
-In Baton Rouge, that’s probably his best route.
+Crews ultimately gave up first-round money and chose LSU because he wanted to become a better player and win a national championship.
+He accomplished all of that.

 "My ultimate dream was to go to LSU, be an icon, be a dude there," Crews told Tiger Rag.
 "I want to get drafted out of college in 2023.
 I wanted to play for (LSU) coach (Paul) Mainieri because the coaching staff there was all that I wanted.
 Throughout this whole process I wanted to go to LSU.
 It's something I always wanted to do."

 "I wanted to develop my game, there's no shortcuts in baseball.
 There wasn't a better opportunity I could have than LSU.
 I know by going there, I'll mature as a player, I'm going to be a better outfielder, be a better hitter and experience going to Omaha and hopefully win a national championship.
 I want to be the best player that I can when I re-enter the draft in 2023."

 Crews is even the reason Jay Johnson took the head coaching job when he left Arizona.
 Two years of Crews was too hard to pass up.
 Add in transfers like Tommy White and Paul Skenes, and the 2023 LSU Tigers might go down as one of the best teams ever.

 "Frankly, he was a big reason why I accepted the job...knowing that I was going to have a once in a lifetime player for two years was a big deal," Johnson told reporters after winning a national championship over Florida.